SadS4ndWiCh/satmwf/README.md

 #### MSG Message

-A little confusing the names, but a `MSG` message can be sent by both server and client.
+A `MSG` message can be sent both by client and server.

-In client POV, if he send, means the client want to send a new message.
+In client POV, the message is sent when the client sends a new chat message.
 In other hand, when the server send the `MSG` message, is to tell the client that a new message arrive.